zhanzr/TC1782-Demo/README.md

 FreeRTOS Demo for TC1782.

-FreeRTOS Example 26.
+FreeRTOS Example 27.

 Content:

-	Demo for Code in RAM.
+	Demo for Dhrystone benchmark and PSPR optimazation.